afiore/extraloop/README.md

 ### Extractors

 ExtraLoop allows to fetch structured data from online documents by looping through a list of elements matching a given selector.
-For each of the matched element, an arbitrary set of fields can be extracted.
+For each matched element, an arbitrary set of fields can be extracted.
 While the `loop_on` method sets up such loop, the `extract` method extracts a piece of information from an element (e.g. a story's title) and and stores it into a record's field.

     # using a CSS3 or an XPath selector
     loop_on('div.post')